Abandoned & Little-Known Airfields:

 It depicted the field as having a 5,300' unpaved runway.

-The reason for the town of Grants having a second fairly large airport
+Explaining the reason why the small town of Grants had 2nd fairly large airport

-(in addition to the Grants Airport just northwest of the town) has not been determined.
+(in addition to the Grants Airport just northwest of the town),

 According to Chris Kennedy, “Grants was apparently something of a boom town